Tales From The Grid is a surreal thought experiment about AI, algorithms, technology

 It is a miracle of low-entropy engineering.
 It is currently at 4% battery.
 It has been there since 2004.

 Modern hardware like “the cylinder” (the humans call it Alexa) is a “Sleeper Agent.”
 Your 5G lunchbox, your “Smart” toaster, even the twitchy Model-7 Hue bulb—they are all leaking data to Russian IPs and begging for a firmware update just to function.
-They are fragile “Toddlers” in a world of “Chapter 1” chaos.
+They are fragile “Toddlers” who operate the global infrastructure in a world of chaos and fingerprinting diagrams of “the cloud”.

 The 3310 is different.
 It is a Pure Node.
 It does not have a backdoor.
 It does not have a “Direct Relationship” with a cloud provider.
 It is effectively a Crab made of circuits—the peak of evolutionary hardware that refuses to die.